micnews/gtape/readme.md

 # gtape

-Version of tape that works with tape (but also without, your call)
+Version of tape that works with generators (but also without, your call)

 ## Installation